 New York-based artist Curtis Kulig’s “Love Me” campaign has spread its love across structures from Paris to Berlin, and on clothing from brands including Urban Outfitters and Vans.

-Where to find it: 8549 Higurera Street, Culver City
+Where to find it: 8549 Higuera St., Culver City

-Colette Miller’s angel wings are painted everywhere from Kenya to Melbourne, but here in Los Angeles, where they first appeared, there are four installations: on West 3rd Street at Orlando Avenue, at Westfield Century City, on the doors of the Regent Theater downtown, and as of just last week, in West Hollywood on Palm Avenue at Santa Monica Boulevard.
+Colette Miller’s angel wings are painted everywhere from Kenya to Melbourne, but here in Los Angeles, where they first appeared, there are four installations: on West 3rd Street at Orlando Avenue, at Westfield Century City, on the doors of the Regent Theater downtown, and in West Hollywood on Palm Avenue at Santa Monica Boulevard.